-The L3 vertebra, or third lumbar vertebra, is one of the most common sites for the occurrence of herniated disc and other spinal conditions that could cause chronic lower back pain.
+The L3 vertebra, or third lumbar vertebra, is one of the most common sites for the occurrence of a herniated disc and other spinal conditions that can cause chronic lower back pain.
 The reason for this is the nature of the lumbar spine itself – it supports most of the weight of the upper body and is flexible enough to allow for bending, twisting and other movement.
-The load-bearing function and flexibility exacerbate the normal wear and tear we experience as we age.
+The load-bearing function and flexibility exacerbate the normal wear and tear in the spine we experience as we age.

-Although muscle strain or ligament sprain are the two most common causes of back pain, the lower back is particularly vulnerable to spinal conditions that could lead to painful and debilitating nerve root compression.
-Spinal conditions that could cause nerve compression at the L3 level of the lumbar vertebrae include herniated disc, bulging disc, osteoarthritis and spinal stenosis.
+Although muscle strain and ligament sprain are the two most common causes of back pain, the lower back is particularly vulnerable to spinal conditions that can lead to painful and debilitating nerve root compression.
+Spinal conditions that can cause nerve compression at the L3 level of the lumbar vertebrae include herniated discs, bulging discs, osteoarthritis and spinal stenosis.
 Symptoms can include localized pain or pain that travels to the inner thigh or the middle of the leg.
-Tingling, numbness or muscle weakness might also be experienced.
+Tingling, numbness and muscle weakness might also be experienced.

 Several nerves originate or are associated with the L3 level, including:

 - Femoral – innervates muscles that help the leg bend and straighten